-Did you know, that according to the CDC, more than a third of American adults report sleeping less than 7 hours2?
+Did you know, that according to the CDC, more than a third of American adults report sleeping less than 7 hours?
 Adults between the ages of 18-60 are recommended to sleep a minimum of 7 hours each night.
-Less than 7 hours of sleep has been shown to impair cognitive performance, as well as being associated with an increased risk for diabetes, high blood pressure, coronary heart disease, stroke, etc3.
+Less than 7 hours of sleep has been shown to impair cognitive performance, as well as being associated with an increased risk for diabetes, high blood pressure, coronary heart disease, stroke, etc.

 About an hour before bed, try to avoid any artificial lights, such as those from a television or mobile device.
-The blue light emitted by many such electronics inhibits the production of melatonin, the hormone responsible for a good night’s sleep1.
+The blue light emitted by many such electronics inhibits the production of melatonin, the hormone responsible for a good night’s sleep.

 E — EAT

-- With a little over one third of all American adults being considered obese, the importance of eating right has never been more important.
-Poor nutrition has been linked to a plethora of adult chronic diseases, such as hypertension, type 2 diabetes, osteoporosis, and even certain types of cancer5.
+With a little over one third of all American adults being considered obese, the importance of eating right has never been more important.
+Poor nutrition has been linked to a plethora of adult chronic diseases, such as hypertension, type 2 diabetes, osteoporosis, and even certain types of cancer.

 T — TRAIN